transcelerate/ddf-directory/catalog/catalog.md

 * Organization Name - Name of company or team which owns the solution.
 * Solution Name - Name of the specific DDF compatible solution.
-* Contact Email - Point of contact for more infomration on the solution.
+* Contact Email - Point of contact for more information on the solution.
 * Solution Description - Short description of what the solution does, limited to 250 characters max.
 * More Info - For more information, click this link to view the long description submitted with the solution.
 * Covered Use Cases - Specific use cases addressed by the solution (use case descriptions are below)
-* USDM Version Compatability - Latest compatible version of the USDM which the solution utilizes.
+* USDM Version Compatibility - Latest compatible version of the USDM which the solution utilizes.
 * Link - External link to organizations website with more information on the specific solution.

 ### Use Case Descriptions
+Data analytics and reporting - Solutions automating SAP set-up and statistical analysis
+* Data storage in Metadata Repository (MDR) - Solutions enabling data integration from/to an MDR
+* Decentralized Clinical Trials (DCT) - Solutions organizing and/or facilitating DCT set up and operation
+* Diverse and Inclusive Trial Design - Solutions capturing, displaying, and improving trial participant diversity
+* Electronic Data Capture (EDC) - Solutions integrating data from/to EDC systems
+* Electronic Health Record (EHR) - Solutions integrating data from/to EHR systems
+* eSource - Solutions utilizing data integration from non-standard sources (i.e. wearables, in home diagnostics, etc.)
+* Operational systems (i.e. CTMS, IRT, etc.) - Solutions integrating data from/to other operational systems
+* Patient eligibility screening - Solutions utilizing inclusion/exclusion criteria for the purposes of screening participants
+* Registry reporting - Solutions providing automated submission to data registries
+* Regulatory submission - Solutions providing automated submission to regulatory bodies
-*
+* Risk management - ABC
+* Study authoring - Solutions used to design and publish a study protocol

-You can search the catalog using your web browser’s built in “search in page” function by pressing “CTRL + F” on Windows, or “CMD + F” for Apple.
+You can search the catalog using your web browsers built in “search in page” function by pressing “CTRL + F” on Windows, or “CMD + F” for Apple.
 This will allow you to find specific key words, or use cases, which match your specific needs.

-USE CASES
+# How to submit your solution
+Please use the following link and form to add your solution to our list.
+Specific instructions for using the form are included on the linked page.
 [Click here to add your solution](https://github.com/colin-bradshaw-pac/ddf-home-testing/issues/new?assignees=&labels=&projects=&template=issue_form.yml&title=%5BNew+Catalog+Entry%5D+%3A+)

 ## DDF Catalog